 In September 2018, we began to receive reimbursement from Medicare for claims submitted with respect to our precision oncology tests.
-Revenue from clinical tests for patients covered by Medicare represented approximately 43%, 45% and 45% of our precision oncology revenue from clinical customers for the years ended December 31, 2023, 2022 and 2021, respectively.
-Revenue attributable to Medicare accounted for more than 10% of our total revenue in each of the years ended December 31, 2023, 2022 and 2021.
+Precision oncology revenue from clinical tests for patients covered and administered by Medicare represented approximately 39%, 43% and 45% of our precision oncology revenue from clinical customers for the years ended December 31, 2024, 2023 and 2022, respectively.
+Revenue attributable to Medicare accounted for more than 10% of our total revenue in each of the years ended December 31, 2024, 2023 and 2022.
 In addition, pursuant to CMS regulations, we cannot bill Medicare directly for tests provided for Medicare beneficiaries in some situations.
-CMS adopted an exception to its laboratory date of service regulation, and if certain conditions are met, molecular testing laboratories such as us can rely on that exception to bill Medicare directly, instead of seeking payment from the hospital.
-If this exception is repealed or curtailed by CMS, or its laboratory date of service regulation is otherwise changed to adversely impact our ability to bill Medicare directly, our revenue could be materially reduced.
+CMS adopted an exception to its laboratory date of service regulation, and if certain conditions are met, molecular pathology testing laboratories such as us can rely on that exception to bill Medicare directly, instead of seeking payment from the hospital.
+If this exception is repealed or curtailed by CMS, or the laboratory date of service regulation is otherwise changed to adversely impact our ability to bill Medicare directly, our revenue could be materially reduced.